samaelpola/GoFM/README.md

 Pre required to run the server:
     - have docker installed on your pc
-    - have launched the goFm music api, as the server retrieves music to stream from this api
+    - have launched the goFm music api (https://github.com/samaelpola/GoFM-Music-API), as the server retrieves music to stream from this api

 #